 Bullying is the persistent, wilful, conscious desire to hurt, threaten or frighten someone, which results in pain and distress to the victim.
 Bullying is not when one incident has occurred, or when children fall out with their friends.
-Any interaction between an individual or group of people with a more powerful individual or group which is perceived or intended to cause hurt, pain, suffering, humiliation or degradation will be regarded by staff as bullying.

 Bullying can be physical, verbal, emotional, sexual or cyber.